uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-error-control/sections/the-parity-magic-trick.md

 ## Carrying out the parity trick

-In the interactive, the computer has a 7x7 grid of black and white cards.
+In the following interactive, the computer has a 7x7 grid of black and white cards.
 You must choose the colour of an extra card for each row (at the right) and column (at the bottom), making an 8x8 grid of cards.
 Each extra card should be chosen so that each row and column has an even number of black cards (since there are 8 cards, there will also be an even number of white cards).
 The bottom right-hand card can be chosen from either its row or column; they should both give the same colour.